lm2612/WaveNet_UQ/README.md

 To train the ensemble, repeat this many times with different random seeds.

-## 3. Test offline
+## 3. Analyze offline results
 Once training is completed, we carry out offline testing.
-For this example we are testing on daily datasets rather than 3-hourly as these files are smaller (you can find them on the zenodo repository).
+For this example we are testing on daily datasets rather than 3-hourly as these files are smaller (you can find them on the SDR repository).
 This example tests on `atmos_daily_45.nc`.
 The script is in `scripts/test_wavenet.py` and uses almost identical arguments to the training script above.
 ```
 python test_wavenet.py --component "zonal" --transform "standard"  --data_dir "path/to/data" --output_dir "path/to/output"  --model_name "wavenet_zonal_seed1" --filename "atmos_daily_45.nc" --scaler_filestart "atmos_all_43"
 ```